JHelar/john-larsson-com/src/routes/work/one-design-system.md

 **Out of the many projects that I worked on in Telia, the design system library is the one that I am the most proud of.**

-<small>A case study on the importance of good teamwork · {date}</small>
+<small>A case study on the power of good teamwork · {date}</small>

+## My role

+One of the developers in a team of two, working solemly on the integration between Figma and the client streaming platforms:

+- Web
+- Android
+- iOS
+- SamsungTV

+## Finding the problemspace

-⚠️ Article work in progress ⚠️
+⚠️ To be continued ⚠️